AllAlgorithms/c/readme.md

 ## Contents

-You can find the All ▲lgorithms categories at [algorithms.com/categories](https://algorithms.com/categories)
+You can find the All Algorithms categories at [algorithms.com/categories](https://algorithms.com/categories)

  - [Artificial intelligence](#artificial-intelligence)
  - [Backtracking](#backtracking)